Simple vs Preflight Requests: Mechanics, Configuration & Debugging

 3. Browser Evaluation: Validates Access-Control-Allow-Origin, -Methods, and -Headers.
 Checks Access-Control-Max-Age.

 4. Actual Request Execution: If validation passes, the browser dispatches the original request.
-Failure blocks execution.
+Failure blocks execution entirely.

 Network Trace / curl Example: